krcdavis/mondo/README.md

 **The head scene**: This scene basically manages everything else.
 The player node, pause menu, current map, etc are all children of this node, and it handles things like swapping maps, switching between overworld and battle scene, etc.

+**monster.gd and battlecomp.gd**: A basic monster (as in an individual mon, not a species), and a in-battle-companion-object that holds extra data for that mon while in battle (needs a better name).

 And so much more (spaghetti)